Framework Comparison

 smolagents vs LangChain: Which Is Simpler?

-I started paying serious attention to smolagents when two of my clients independently asked if there was a simpler alternative to LangChain.
-They had built prototypes on LangChain, hit the wall of complexity that every LangChain user eventually encounters, and wanted something they could actually understand and maintain. smolagents was the answer for one of them.
-LangChain remained the right choice for the other.
-The difference came down to what they needed their agents to do and how much of LangChain's ecosystem they were actually using.
+Two clients independently asked me if there was a simpler alternative to LangChain.
+Both had built prototypes, hit the complexity wall, and wanted something they could understand and maintain. smolagents was the answer for one.
+LangChain stayed for the other.
+The difference: how much of LangChain's ecosystem they actually used.

 Head-to-Head